Meningioma tumors

 What treatments are available?

-There are a variety of treatment options for meningiomas.
-The treatment that is right for you will depend on your age, general health status, and the location, size, and grade of the meningioma.
-Each treatment has benefits, risks and side effects that should be discussed and understood.
+A treatment plan is personalized for you.
+It may involve a combination of therapies.
+Factors include your age, general health, and the tumor location, size, and grade.
+Each treatment has benefits, risks, and side effects that should be discussed and understood.

 Observation ("watch and wait")

-Because meningiomas grow slowly, patients with no or few symptoms may be monitored instead of undergoing surgical removal of the tumor.
-The doctor will monitor the growth of the tumor with periodic MRI scans.
+Because meningiomas grow slowly, small or medium size tumor with no or few symptoms may be observed.
+The doctor will monitor the tumor’s growth with periodic MRI scans.
+The tumor volume is compared to previous scans to calculate a growth rate.
 Patients should immediately report any change in their symptoms.
+If the tumor grows, surgical removal or stereotactic radiosurgery are options.

 Surgery

-Technologies have improved the surgeon’s ability to precisely locate the tumor, define the tumor’s borders, avoid injury to vital brain areas, and confirm the amount of tumor removal while in the operating room.
+Technologies improve the surgeon’s ability to locate the tumor and avoid injury to vital brain areas.
 These include:

-Brain mapping functional MRI (fMRI) creates a series of images of the brain in action.
-The images capture blood oxygen levels in parts of the brain that are responsible for movement, perception, language and thinking.
-By identifying and “mapping” these eloquent areas, surgeons can remove tumors to the greatest extent possible without harming areas that are critical to the patient’s quality of life.
+- Brain mapping functional MRI (fMRI) detects blood oxygen levels in brain areas responsible for movement, speech, and perception.
+By “mapping” these eloquent areas, surgeons can remove tumors without harming areas that are critical to the patient’s quality of life.

-Keyhole & endoscopic surgery are minimally invasive techniques that enable surgeons to remove tumors at the skull base through small keyhole openings, such as through the nose, eyelid or eyebrow.
-Tumors that formerly required a large craniotomy and brain retraction can be accessed with endoscopes through natural pathways such as the nose and sinuses.
+- Keyhole & endoscopic surgery are minimally invasive techniques.
+Surgeons remove tumors at the skull base through small keyhole openings, such as through the nose, eyelid, or eyebrow.
+By operating through a natural pathway, surgery can be performed without a visible scar on the face or scalp.

 Radiation

-Indications for radiation include: (1) incomplete tumor removal, (2) inoperable tumors, (3) malignant meningioma, and (4) patient choice.
+Indications for radiation include: (1) small to medium-size tumors without symptoms, (2) incomplete tumor removal, (3) inoperable tumors, (4) malignant meningioma, and (5) patient choice.
 Radiation damages the DNA inside the cells, making them unable to divide and reproduce.
-The goal of radiation treatment is to maximize the dose to abnormal tumor cells and minimize exposure to normal healthy cells (Fig 5).
+The goal is to maximize the dose to abnormal tumor cells and minimize exposure to normal healthy cells (Fig 5).
 The benefits of radiation are not immediate but occur over time.
-Gradually, the tumor stops growing, shrinks, and in some cases disappears.
-Benign tumors, whose cells divide slowly, may take several months to a year to show an effect.
+Gradually, the tumor stops growing and occassionally can shrink.
+Benign tumors, whose cells divide slowly, may take several years to show an effect.
 Radiation therapy options for meningiomas include:

-Stereotactic radiosurgery delivers a high dose of radiation during a single session or 5 daily sessions.
+- Stereotactic radiosurgery delivers a high dose of radiation during a single session or 5 daily sessions.
 Although it is called surgery, no incision is made.
-Because a single radiosurgery dose is more damaging than multiple fractionated doses, the target area must be completely immobilized with a stereotactic head frame or facemask.
+Because the radiosurgery dose is high, the target area must be completely immobilized with a stereotactic head frame or facemask.
 Patients spend most of the day at the center while the tumor is precisely located, a treatment plan is developed, and a radiation dose is delivered.

-Fractionated radiotherapy delivers lower doses of radiation over many visits.
+- Fractionated radiotherapy delivers lower doses of radiation over several weeks.
 A facemask is used to accurately reposition the patient for each treatment session.
-Delivering a fraction of the total radiation dose allows normal cells time to repair themselves between treatments.
+Delivering a fraction of the total radiation dose each day allows normal cells time to repair themselves between treatments.
 It also reduces side effects.
 Patients return 5 days a week for 5 to 6 weeks to receive the complete radiation dose.

 Chemotherapy and biologics

-- Hydroxyurea - a chemotherapy drug taken as a pill that inhibits tumor cell DNA replication.
+- Hydroxyurea is a chemotherapy pill that inhibits tumor cell DNA replication.

-- Alpha interferon - a biologic therapy that inhibits tumor blood vessel growth.
-The drug is given by injection.
+- Alpha interferon is a biologic therapy injection that inhibits tumor blood vessel growth.

-- Sandostatin - a hormone therapy that suppresses tumor growth.
-The drug is given by injection.
+- Sandostatin is a hormone therapy injection that suppresses tumor growth.
 A nuclear imaging study is first performed to determine if the tumor has somatostatin receptors.

 Clinical trials